Saturday, September 13th at 7:00pm

 Before your visit, here are some things you need to know.
 Because this is outdoors, we ask that you bring your owns means of comfortable seating (lawn chair, folding chair, blanket, etc).
 For those with accessibility issues, there will be a special drop off area closer to the performance space.
 There will also be a designated seating area.

-Concessions and seating begin at 7:00pm.
+Concessions and seating begin at 6:30 pm.
 Our temporary ABC license allows you to bring snacks and food, but the only alcohol allowed on site must be provided through our sales.
 Thank you in advance for adhering to the rules.
-The play will begin promptly at 7:00pm, and will run for 2 hours including a 15 minute intermission.
+The play will begin promptly at 7:00 pm and will run for 2 hours, including a 15-minute intermission.

 Below is a map of Point of Honor with the location and details of the performance: